 Now, it was a learning curve still, to switch from SEO to Ads, but the way the videos were presented, it was set up so that anyone could learn even without a previous background in digital marketing, which is exactly what I was looking for.

-I loved the friends that I had made in JK, but there was too much risk involved with the business model, and I didn’t enjoy learning that I had been buying an overpriced PBN all this time because I didn’t know what else it could be called outside of “influence.”
+I loved the friends that I had made in JK, but there was too much risk involved with the business model, and I didn’t enjoy learning that I had been buying an overpriced PBN all this time, because I didn’t know what else it could be called outside of “influence links.”
 I didn’t enjoy the fact that their “trust the process” motto was to follow outdated advice and keep trying and spending cash until you found something that worked.

 But what is it?

 Instead of pounding the pavement looking for some sort of sustainable salary, you close a client and send qualified leads directly to your funnel.